 “International Statebuilding and the Domestic Politics of State Development” [invited contribution for Annual Review of Political Science]

-Paved with Good Intentions (solo-authored book project).
+Paved with Good Intentions (solo-authored book-length project).

 External actors such as the United States and the World Bank routinely champion a vision of the state that is both Weberian and liberal.
 This paradigm of “good governance” occupies a central role in international stabilization and development policy.
 Despite the influx of massive resources, however, external efforts to transform the state in line with the good governance model have a decidedly mixed record of success.
 This project explores the consequences of international efforts to promote good governance.
 In contrast with existing scholarship that emphasizes international factors, I focus on the elite politics of domestic state development.
 I argue that the principles of good governance are antithetical to the strategies of co-optation that rulers use to monopolize authority and maintain the cohesion of the state.
 Except under certain conditions, external efforts to promote good governance are unlikely to achieve reform, and in fact have insidious unintended consequences: they reinforce the practices external actors aim to change, and can even destabilize recipient states.
 This paper introduces an argument about good governance and the elite politics of state development and offers preliminary evidence in support of the theory.